peterculture/culture-apparel-production/PRODUCTION-DASHBOARD-INFO.md

 **D27 — how Art Specs are linked and shown.
 DECIDED 2026-09-17 (Anthony).** (1) The order sheet and the Pre-Production drawer show the recipe facts that belong to the decoration's method (screen print: ink colors, color order, mesh, ink type, flash, dryer; embroidery: thread colors, stitch count; heat press: transfer, temperature, time, pressure; plus size/location, print specs and notes for all).
 (2) A location is linked to a spec automatically **only when exactly one spec fits** — same job, method and location; a spec with no location only for a single-location decoration.
 (3) That rule keeps running on new and edited records, not just once.
 Hand-set links are never overwritten. **Rules out:** guessing between two candidate recipes, and copying recipe facts onto the item (D18).
 See **S5**.

+**D28 — how counting works under Run Result.
+DECIDED 2026-09-17 (Anthony).** (1) Salesforce totals the Run Results into the line item's existing Misprint / Damaged / Incomplete fields (plus a new Good_Qty__c), so the reprint builder, shortfalls, the skeleton flow and the damage email keep reading what they read today.
+(2) Submit still means "counts are final"; the org refuses count changes on a submitted run, and a **manager can reopen** it (manager PIN).
+(3) Migrated counts get **good = planned − problems**, ticked as estimated.
+(4) **Good is optional** on a count. **Rules out:** rewiring every reader onto new roll-ups, deleting counts after submit without a reopen, and forcing a good number on every count.
+See **S6**.

 **D26 — the order-creation flow keeps writing `Order.Design__c`.
 DECIDED 2026-09-17 (Anthony); amends D20.** Flow *Order and Order Items Subflow Design* (active v48) sets `Order.Design__c` from its `DesignID` input when it creates an Order.
 It stays, unless it would cause a critical failure.
 Checked 2026-09-17: it writes only on **create** (a `recordCreates` element; no update of an existing Order), so it never overwrites a design a person later chose, and after S3 a design no longer disappears with its Opportunity (lookup, clear on delete), so the link it writes stays valid.
 No critical failure found.
 A person still attaches the design on orders made by hand. **Rules out:** removing that assignment from the flow.

 **Still open — cleared allocation rows.** Today a cleared size is set to `Planned_Qty__c = 0` and the